← Back to blog index · 2026-05-10

 TL;DR

-- Principal safety: Bitfinex (funding-only) > USDe (synthetic asset + delta hedge)
+- Principal safety: the venue (funding-only) > USDe (synthetic asset + delta hedge)

-- Liquidity: Bitfinex same-day to 2-day unwind vs USDe 7-day unstake
+- Liquidity: same-day to 2-day unwind vs USDe 7-day unstake

-- Capacity: Bitfinex 50B+ funding pool vs Ethena 9B+ TVL
+- Capacity: 50B+ funding pool vs Ethena 9B+ TVL

-- USDe wins on convenience: “hold and earn” vs Bitfinex’s “place offers”
+- USDe wins on convenience: “hold and earn” vs the venue’s “place offers”

 Yield Comparison — 2026 Empirical

-Chart below: weekly fUSD vs USDe APY over 2026 (fUSD real data, USDe from defillama):
+Chart in the hero image: weekly fUSD vs USDe APY over 2026 (fUSD real data, USDe from defillama).

 Observations: